The Simplicate REST API

 q[name]=*Bob*

-Use case: Search for all entries in 'name
+Use case: Search for all entries in 'name' that have the value of 'Alice' OR 'Charlie'

 q[name][]=Alice&q[name][]=Charlie